AWAKE LOVE GROUP PARTICIPATION RULES

 The role of the leader is to attempt to create a safe place.
 The leader will protect group members by enforcing the rules.
-This is for the emotional and physical benefit of group members and to create a safe environment to share and grow.
+This is for the emotional benefit of group members and to create a safe environment to share and grow.

-The leader is not a therapist, but has participated in over 10 years of individual therapy, and as of 2013 is regularly mentored by (and continues personal therapy with) a Washington state certified professional therapist educated at Harvard and practicing for over 10 years in Washington state (Pamela Sherbrooke).
-The leader also leads ACL meetings in Bellevue and at Monroe Country Correctional facility with guidance from Mavis Tsai, Ph.D., co-creator of Functional Analytic Psychotherapy (FAP).
+The leader is not a therapist, but has participated in over 10 years of individual therapy, and as of 2013 is regularly mentored by (and continues personal therapy with) a Washington state certified Psychotherapist educated at Harvard and practicing for over 10 years in Washington state (Pamela Sherbrooke).
+The leader also hosts ACL meetings in Bellevue and at Monroe Country Correctional facility with guidance from Mavis Tsai, Ph.D., co-creator of Functional Analytic Psychotherapy (FAP).

-During the meetings, and to encourage individual growth, the leader is the ONLY group member with the right to interrupt another group member who is speaking.
+During the meetings, and to encourage individual growth, the leader is the only group member permitted to interrupt a member who is sharing.
 This is purely for the emotional protection or growth of each and every group member.
 The leader may interrupt for various reasons … all for the purpose of Love.

 — Leadership interruption can be valuable by communicating to a person breaking a rule that what they are doing may be hurtful in a way they may not be aware.